Researchers don’t yet understand why, but autistic people are at a higher risk of bipolar disorder.

 - difficulty with social interaction and communication

-- practicing repetitive behaviors that are not easy to disturb
+- practicing repetitive behaviors that aren’t easy to disturb

-- displaying very specific preferences or practices that are not easily changed
+- displaying very specific preferences or practices that aren’t easily changed

 If you think you or a loved one may have both bipolar disorder and autism, it’s important to understand how the conditions appear together.
-The symptoms of co-morbid BD and ASD are different than if either condition was by itself.
+The symptoms of comorbid bipolar disorder and autism are different than if either condition appeared by itself.

-If the behaviors have been a constant since symptoms associated with autism appeared, it’s likely not mania.
+If the behaviors have been a constant since symptoms associated with autism appeared, they’re unlikely to be the result of mania.
 However, if you noticed a sudden shift or change, these behaviors may be the result of mania.

-Make an appointment with one of these specialists.
-Review your concerns.
-Together, you can work to find a diagnosis or an explanation for the symptoms you’re experiencing, whether that’s bipolar disorder or some other condition.
+Make an appointment with one of these specialists to review your concerns.
+Together, you can work to find a diagnosis or an explanation for the symptoms you’re experiencing, whether that’s bipolar disorder or another condition.

-Getting a diagnosis isn’t always a clear-cut process.
-In many cases, bipolar disorder in people with autism doesn’t meet the strict medical definition.
-That means your doctor or therapist may have to use other means and observations to make a diagnosis.
+Getting a diagnosis isn’t always a clear-cut process, especially if the autistic person has challenges with communication.
+A psychiatrist may have to use other means and observations to make a diagnosis.

-Before a bipolar diagnosis is made, your doctor may want to rule out other conditions.
+Before a diagnosis of bipolar disorder is made, your psychiatrist may want to rule out other conditions.
 Several conditions often occur with autism, and many of them share symptoms with bipolar disorder.

 These conditions include:

-The goal of treatment for bipolar disorder is to stabilize moods and prevent broad mood swings.
-This can stop problematic manic or depressive episodes.
-Someone with the disorder may be able to regulate their own behaviors and mood more easily if this happens.
+The goal of treatment for bipolar disorder is to stabilize moods and prevent broad shifts in mood.
+This can help stop manic or depressive episodes.
+With proper treatment, someone with bipolar disorder may be able to regulate their own behavior and mood more easily.

-Some doctors may also prescribe a family treatment intervention, especially with children.
-This combination treatment of education and therapy may help decrease severe mood swings and improve behavior.
+Some psychiatrists may also prescribe a family treatment intervention, especially with children.
+This combination of education and therapy may help improve behavior and decrease severe shifts in mood.

-If you are a parent of a child with BD who’s also on the autism spectrum, know that you are not alone.
-Many parents face the same questions and concerns as you.
-Finding them and developing a community of support may be helpful for you as you learn to cope with the changes of your child or love one’s disorder.
+If you’re a parent of a child who has bipolar disorder and is also on the autism spectrum, know that you aren’t alone.
+Many parents have the same questions and concerns as you.
+Finding them and developing a community of support may be helpful for you as you learn to navigate the changes that come with your loved one’s condition.

-Likewise, if you’re an adolescent or adult dealing with this combination of disorders, finding support can help you learn to cope with the side effects of these conditions.
+Likewise, if you’re an adolescent or adult dealing with this combination of conditions, finding support can also help you learn to manage them.
 A psychologist or mental health expert is a wonderful resource for one-on-one therapy.
 You can ask about group therapy options as well.

-Asking for help from people who know what it’s like to be in your shoes can go a long way toward helping you feel empowered and capable of handling challenges you face.
-Because you’ll know you’re not alone, you may feel more enabled and capable.
+Asking for help from people who know what it’s like to be in your shoes can go a long way toward helping you feel capable of handling the challenges you face.
+Because you’ll know you’re not alone, you may feel more empowered and capable.